minkaotic/front-end-notes/MVC-and-Razor.md

 Controllers have one or more **action methods**, which typically return one of the MVC *action result types*, which derive from the [ActionResult](https://docs.microsoft.com/en-us/dotnet/api/system.web.mvc.actionresult?view=aspnet-mvc-5.2) class (= the base class for all `*Result` classes); the return type of action methods is therefore usually `ActionResult` or one of its derived types.

-> Both controllers and action methods need to be public.
+> :point_right: Both controllers and action methods need to be public.

 By default, the **routing** created by MVC for pages is `~/controllerName/actionName`, for example: